dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-5.0/breaking-changes.md

 **Why**

 Provider-specific methods map to a database function in the database.
-The computation done by the mapped database function can't always be replicated on the client side to execute it in LINQ.
-This causes an issue that results from the server may differ when executing the same method on client.
-Since these methods are used in LINQ to translate to specific database function, they don't need to be evaluated on client side.
-Because the InMemory provider is a different database, these methods aren't available for the InMemory provider.
-Trying to execute them for InMemory provider, or any other provider where these methods aren't defined, throws an exception.
+The computation done by the mapped database function can't always be replicated on the client side in LINQ.
+This may cause the result from the server to differ when executing the same method on client.
+Since these methods are used in LINQ to translate to specific database functions, they don't need to be evaluated on client side.
+Because the InMemory provider is a different *database*, these methods aren't available for this provider.
+Trying to execute them for InMemory provider, or any other provider that doesn't translate these methods, throws an exception.

 **Mitigations**

-Because there's no way to mimic the behavior of database functions, testing queries, which use them should be done against same kind of database.
+Since there's no way to accurately mimic behavior of database functions, testing the queries that use them should be done against same kind of database as in production.